-Foundation bedding, haunch, side and overlay zones for concrete pipe culverts shall be constructed as shown on Standard Drawing 1359.
+Foundation bedding, Haunch, Side and Overlay zones for concrete pipe culverts shall be constructed as shown on Standard Drawing 1359 Culverts - Installation, Bedding and Filling / Backfilling Against / Over Culverts.

-Materials for foundation bedding and haunch zones shall be bedding material complying with the requirements of Clause 19.2.7.
+Materials for foundation bedding and Haunch Zone shall be Bedding Material complying with the requirements of Clause 19.2.7.

-Material for side zones shall be select backfill material complying with the requirements of Clause 19.2.3.
+Material for a Side Zone shall be Select Backfill Material complying with the requirements of Clause 19.2.3.

-For overlay zones, material within 300 mm of the structure, culvert, pipe, etc shall be earth backfill material complying with the requirements of Clause 19.2.2.
-Elsewhere, overlay zone material may contain stone size up to 150 mm maximum dimension.
+For Overlay Zones, material within 300 mm of the structure, culvert, pipe, and so on shall be Earth Backfill Material complying with the requirements of Clause 19.2.2.
+Elsewhere, Overlay Zone material may contain Stone sized up to 150 mm maximum dimension.